G21

 Digital Skills Gap

 COVID has revealed a digital literacy and skills gap across the region.
 A significant number of businesses have struggled to grasp e-commerce opportunities.
-G21 municipalities report that older community members, young people and those experiencing disadvantage are missing out on information connecting them to jobs, services, education & the community.
+G21 municipalities report that older community members, young people and those experiencing disadvantage are missing out on information connecting them to jobs, services, education and the community.

 Targeted business and community programs are required to provide basic training and development to bridge the divide and foster digital inclusion in G21.